dnsimple/dnsimple-support/content/articles/record-notes.markdown

 ## Viewing a record note

-When you update a record, you will be able to view the note that is associated with the record, if one exists.
+When you update a record, you will be able to view the note that is associated with the record, in the _Notes_ field, if one exists.

 ![Viewing record notes](/files/record-notes-edit.png)